evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_SS/_index.md

 ---
-title: Cadillac LYRIQ AWD
+title: Chevrolet Blazer EV SS
-linktitle: "LYRIQ AWD"
+linktitle: "Blazer EV SS"
-description: "Cadillac LYRIQ AWD is an all-electric SUV with a EPA range of up to 494 km (307 miles).
+description: "Chevrolet Blazer EV SS is an all-electric SUV with a EPA range of up to 467 km (290 miles).
 EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---